 Andrew Kreisberg originally stated that the series is a more realistic take on the character in comparison to the source comic books.
 Oliver is the only masked vigilante in the world, "there are no aliens and there are no super-villains".
 This held up more or less, until the decision was made to add the Flash into the equation, which changed everything.

 Brandon Routh's character Ray Palmer is revealed to be another DC hero, Atom.
-He, along with Green Arrow (Oliver Queen), Black Canary (Dinah Laurel Lance) and The Flash (Barry Allen), is an existing member of the Justice League of America.
+In the comics, he, along with Green Arrow (Oliver Queen), Black Canary (Dinah Laurel Lance) and The Flash (Barry Allen), is a member of the Justice League of America.

-For Green Arrow's first two plus decades, he was a relatively minor superhero character, without his own long running comic book series, but in the mid-sixties, the character lost his billions, and got his own series, as more of an earthy people's hero, becoming quite popular, especially when paired with the popular Green Lantern, and also as part of DC's Justice League of America.
+For Green Arrow's first two plus decades, he was a relatively minor superhero character, without his own comic book series.
+In 1969, the character lost his millions and began co-starring in Green Lantern's series.
+He became more of an earthy people's hero, and was quite popular throughout the 1970's, both with Green Lantern, and as part of DC's Justice League of America.

 In the comics, Green Arrow had bright blond hair and wore a small mask to hide his identity.
 Also prior to the New 52 relaunch he had a prominent bright blond goatee, and first wore a Robin Hood style hat, later with no hat, where instead he used a hood.
 But in the television show, much like his New 52 counterpart, Arrow wears only a green hood (deep and large enough to always cover his face in shadow) and there is no goatee, only stubble.
 Also instead of a mask he wore some green face paint around his eyes that looks similar to his comic book mask to hide his identity (until the events of Season 2's Three Ghosts where he receives a proper mask), and although he is blond, it is more dark or dirty blond.